okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2023/index.md

 #### Full-featured code editor is GA in Production

 The full-featured code editor makes editing code for the sign-in page, email templates, and error pages more efficient and less reliant on documentation.
-Developers can write, test, and publish code faster with syntax highlighting, autocomplete for variables, split versus unified diff views, and a **Revert**, **Preview**, and **Publish** button.
+Developers can write, test, and publish code faster with syntax highlighting, autocomplete for variables, split versus unified diff views, and **Revert**, **Preview**, and **Publish** buttons.
 See [Use the code editor](/docs/guides/custom-widget/main/#use-the-code-editor). <!--OKTA-568606-->

 #### Log Streaming is GA in Preview